 Many Stockspot clients set up a regular transfer from their bank account so we can help them dollar cost average.
-Read about the benefits of dollar cost averaging in our article When is a good time to invest.
+You can learn more about the benefits of dollar cost averaging in our article: When is a good time to invest.

-For every friend that you invite who invests with us, we will waive the fees you pay on $5,000 of your portfolio for 12 months.
-And we’ll do the same for your friends’ portfolio for 12 months as well!
+This section allows you to invite your family and friends to join Stockspot.
+For every person that you invite who invests with us, we will waive the fees you pay on the first $5,000 of your portfolio for 12 months.
+And we’ll do the same for your invitees’ portfolio for 12 months as well!

-The more you share, the more you (and your friends) save together – and the faster your portfolio grows.
-This gives your friends the chance to try Stockspot and see how it can help them achieve their financial goals.
+The more you share, the more you (and your family and friends) save together – and the faster your portfolio grows.
+This gives your family and friends the chance to try Stockspot and see how it can help them achieve their financial goals.

-You can see how much you are saving in fees on the ‘Invite’ page of your dashboard.
-Here’s some tips on how you can help your friends start investing today.
+Your discounts: provides a summary of how much you are saving in fees thanks to your successful referrals.
+Here are some tips on how you can help your family and friends start investing today.

-We’ll ask you to login and review you profile each year as part of our annual review process.
+We’ll ask you to log in and review your profile each year as part of our annual review process.

 Find out how Stockspot makes it easy to grow your wealth and invest in your future.

-This article was originally published in November 2018 and was updated in September 2019.
+This article was originally published in November 2018 and was updated in September 2019 and February 2023.